-The 2018-2019 Future of Energy Challenge questions will focus on ideas that promote and strengthen integrated energy systems.
-Check back soon to see our specific issue areas for this year!
+The 2018-2019 Future of Energy Challenge questions focused on ideas that promote and strengthen integrated energy systems.
+Learn more about this year's specific issue areas by downloading the challenge brief.

 - Undergraduate students, graduate students, and professionals are all welcome to apply

 - Teams should have 2-4 members, ideally with a variety of academic backgrounds and perspectives

 - Teams must be based in the Americas (North, Central, South)

 - Top 10-15 teams hone their idea in a virtual workshop with Shell's research teams

 - Three finalist teams will travel to California for a prize trip (travel expenses paid!), which includes:

 - Attending Shell's invite-only event about the future of energy